Water demand increases sharply in the summer months largely because of irrigation.

 One way of achieving this goal is by adopting the odd and even irrigation system:

-The majority of sprinkler systems in Manhattan are scheduled to water on Mondays, Wednesdays and Fridays.
-This significantly increases water demand on those days and can place stress on the city's water system.
+The City of Manhattan tried to implement the odd/even system in the past, but unfortunately the majority of sprinkler systems in Manhattan continue to be scheduled on Mondays, Wednesdays and Fridays.
+This significantly increases water demands on those days and can place stress on the city's water system.